top of page

 Installing Joist Hangers Correctly in Ontario

-• Fill all pre-punched holes in the hanger flange
+• Fully fill pre-punched holes in hanger flanges.

-• Avoid interior-rated hangers outdoors or in contact with treated wood
+• Avoid interior-rated hangers in treated or moisture-exposed conditions.

 Pro Tip: Match fastener and hanger materials to prevent galvanic corrosion.
 Mixing stainless and galvanized components can reduce connection capacity over time.